mattgwagner/NLog.Targets.Redis/README.md

 NLog.Targets.Redis
 ==================

-A simple NLog target for pushing entries to a Redis database.
+The NLog Redis Target is a custom target for NLog version 2.0 allowing you to send logging messages to a Redis list.
+Very useful for logstash integration.

 NuGet Package